Palazzo Vecchio, Florence, Italy

 This blog gives a brief snapshot of this wonderful city.
 It is certainly not as famous as other Italian cities but has a lot to offer the inquisitive tourist.
 Perhaps I shouldn’t write so much about it and keep it my secret.
 Perhaps the locals do not want its soul sold to the tourism gravy train.
 My meanderings have brought me to Bologna on many occasions and each time I learn more about this incredible city.
 Every time I come I fall further in love with this city.
 It satisfies some of my great loves -history, architecture and food.
 It is not just the imposing buildings, their interiors and the magnificent statues that appeal but the famous porticoes appear to be woven into its very fabric.
 Bologna is truly a special place.
 Whisper it quietly – this city should be on everyone’s ‘places to visit’ list.

-Monument to the fallen of Sabbiuno
+Monument to the fallen of Sabbiuno, Bologna, Italy

 Sabbiuno